 Balfour Beatty is a leading international infrastructure group.
 Our main geographies are the UK, US and Hong Kong.
 Over the last 100 years we have created iconic buildings and infrastructure all over the world including the London Olympics' Aquatic Centre, Hong Kong's first Zero Carbon building, the National Museum of the Marine Corps in the US and the Channel Tunnel Rail Link.

-With 26,000 employees - 15,000 of them based across the UK - Balfour Beatty finances, develops, delivers and maintains the increasingly complex infrastructure that underpins the UK's daily life, with projects across transportation, power and utility systems, social and commercial buildings.
+With 26,000 employees.
+Balfour Beatty finances, develops, delivers and maintains the increasingly complex infrastructure that underpins the UK's daily life, with projects across transportation, power and utility systems, social and commercial buildings.